 Because of all of this, it’s recommended that businesses seriously review their existing management processes for the data that they’re storing and/or disposing of.

 One of the key ways that businesses fall short is in their disposal methods.
-Destroying their sensitive information is absolutely vital when it comes to GDPR and something as simple as keeping on top of your paper shredding can really make a massive difference.
+Destroying their sensitive information is absolutely vital when it comes to GDPR and something as simple as keeping on top of your document shredding gosford can really make a massive difference.

 Although many companies take the traditional method of just buying a paper shredder, choosing to keep it in the office and delegate this task to a specific employee.
 In reality it can actually be incredibly cost-effective to outsource this process to a third party; additionally ensuring that there’s no room for human error and the process is completely secure.